 If an Equity member is late or misses their scheduled appointment time, they are permitted to sign up for a new appointment (if appointment times are available) or sign up on Alternate List A.

 If an Equity member misses their alternate slot, they may add their name to the end of the alternate list for another opportunity to be seen.

 If you are EMC and you don't respond when the Monitor calls you to audition, your name must be crossed off the EMC list.
 If your name is crossed off, and you give your card to the Monitor again before the EPA reaches its scheduled midpoint, the Monitor will sign you up again at the bottom of the EMC list.
-If your name is crossed off, and you want to sign up again after the EPA has passed its scheduled midpoint, please sign up at the bottom of the non-EMC non-Member list.
+If your name is crossed off, and you want to sign up again after the EPA has passed its scheduled midpoint (lunch break), please sign up at the bottom of the non-EMC non-Member list.

 If you are non-Equity and you miss your name being called, you must signed up at the end of the non-Equity list.

 What material do I need to prepare for an EPA?